khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 ### Help icon

-If that's not possible and space is tight, use the [help icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~question-o) that, when hovered or focused on, shows the summary in a [popover](/components/popover).
+If link text is not possible and space is tight, use the [help icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~question-o) that, when hovered or focused on, shows the summary in a [popover](/components/popover).
 The popover title should be the question that is answered by the summary.
 A `Learn more` link can be added to the popover to associate additional, relevant information.

 |                                                                                                                                                                                        Do                                                                                                                                                                                         |                                                                                                                                                             Don't                                                                                                                                                             |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |